barbajs/barba/README.md

 > Please note, on server side, your pages will need to be served normally.
 > Barba.js works as ehnancement for your website, everything should work normally without Javascript.

+In order to have a better understanding on how Barba.js works I suggest you to read this [article](https://www.smashingmagazine.com/2016/07/improving-user-flow-through-page-transitions/) I wrote for Smashing Magazine.

 ## Why?

 Using this technique will bring numerous benefits: